-The Village is dependent on taxes for 83% of its revenues.
-Fines and video poker account for 16%.
+The Village is dependent on taxes for 34 percent of its revenues.
+The Village has budgeted for \$1.7 million of grant funding for capital outlay.
+This is 56 percent of the Village's 2024 budget.
+Fines and video poker account for 6 percent.
 The economy is not expected to generate any significant growth.
-The Village's next year's revenues are budgeted consistent with the current year's final budgeted revenues.
-Budgeted expenditures are expected to decrease attributed to the decrease in capital outlay for 2023.
+Budgeted expenditures and other financing uses are expected to increase attributed to the increase in capital outlay and transfer for 2024.